Harshi1402/Microcosm-Evolution-Analysis/README.md

 # Microcosm Evolution Analysis

 This repository contains R scripts used to analyse evolutionary dynamics in experimental fly microcosms across 2500 generations.
 The dataset includes functional traits, morphological traits, semi‑cryptic traits, and 20 neutral genetic markers.
+> **This documentation is part of my personal learning record and should not be reused for academic submission.**

 Raw data is **NOT** included for ethical reasons.
 Only scripts and documentation are provided.